h15200/notes/go.md

 ## methods

 - Go does not have classes, but you can define methods on types
-- a method is a function with a specifial `receiver` argument that points to a type
+- a method is a function with a special `receiver` argument that points to a type
 - syntax is `func (receiverType) funcName(args) return type {}`

 ```